keffa98/Plans/index.md

 ## Digital Payment solution

-A digital service to allow users to transfer en receive money using mobile money(MTN) , moov money(MOOV) and also credit card payment.
+A digital service to allow users to transfer and receive money using mobile money(MTN) , moov money(MOOV) and also credit card payment.

 ## Web Portal For Recruitment